Spine Surgeons treating Chiari Malformation

 • Fractures or dislocations of affected vertebrae due to the increased stiffness and reduced flexibility of the spine.

-• Difficulty swallowing or breathing in cases of cervical spine involvement, which may require surgical intervention to alleviate compression of the esophagus or airway.
+• Difficulty swallowing or breathing in cases of cervical spine involvement, which may require surgery to alleviate compression of the esophagus or airway.

 Physical Therapy Recommendations